cryptspecter/Bash64Wordlist/README.md

 # 🔐 Bash64Wordlist

-**Bash64Wordlist** is a lightweight Bash tool for generating Base64-encoded wordlists in the `username:password` format, designed primarily for HTTP Basic Authentication brute-forcing and fuzzing scenarios in bug bounty and penetration testing.
+**Bash64Wordlist** is a simple Bash tool that generates Base64-encoded `username:password` combos — ideal for HTTP Basic Auth brute-forcing via **Burp Suite**, `ffuf`, `curl`, etc.

 ---

-## ✨ Features
+## ⚡ Why Use It?

-- 🔁 Supports 1:1 username-password mapping (same index match)
+- Converts `username:password` to Base64 (for Basic Auth)
-- 🧠 Automatically trims longer list to match shorter one
+- Supports 1:1 pairing only (line-by-line)
-- 🧪 Designed for Basic Auth fuzzing
+- Trims longer list to match the shorter
-- 🐚 Pure Bash – no dependencies beyond `base64` and `grep`
+- Output is ready for direct use in headers

 ---